 Cooking with your child and expressing your love language whilst making tiny hands the best sous chefs.
 There are five ways people like to experience and give love.
 Among these are words of affirmation, physical touch, quality time, receiving gifts, and serving one another.
 Cooking dinner with and for your family is a huge act of love in all its forms.
 By getting everyone involved in the process, we can show and receive love in many ways.
-We also can teach kids and those around us what it looks like to love well.
+We can also teach kids and those around us what it looks like to love well.

-Nestlé for Healthier Kids “Nurturing together, add a little goodness”
+Nestlé for Healthier Kids “Nurturing together, add a little goodness.”

 Squeezing in some quality time by cooking with your child

 Cooking with your little one is an excellent way to bond because sometimes it’s just about sharing the same space with those you love.
-Remember to put down that phone (unless if it’s to take a selfie), make eye contact and actively listen to show that you are present and focused on the moment.
+Remember to put down that phone (unless it’s to take a selfie), make eye contact, and actively listen to show that you are present and focused on the moment.

 The power of touch

 Kids learn by touching, tasting, seeing, feeling, and listening, and cooking is one of the ways you can engage all senses.
-The process of preparing food is a sensory experience that can be a learning moment for kids so by holding and kneading together you are showing affection through your hands.
+The process of preparing food is a sensory experience that can be a learning moment for kids, so by holding and kneading together, you are showing affection through your hands.

 A thoughtful gift really does count as an act of love

-Cooking with your child is an act of service
+Cooking with your child is an act of service.

 Affirming a job well done